OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/cloud_view.rst

 Self-service Cloud View
 ================================================================================

-This is a simplified view intended for cloud consumers that just require a portal where they can provision new virtual machines easily.
-To create new VMs and Services, they just have to select one of the available templates prepared by the administrators.
+This is a simplified view intended for cloud consumers that just require a portal where they can provision new VMs easily.
+To create new VMs and Services, they just have to select one of the available Templates prepared by the administrators.

 |cloud_dash|